 In addition to writing and teaching, Melanie’s interests include hanging out with her kids, reading good books, watching television, and long-distance running.

 Letha Dawson Scanzoni is the “senior” in the group.
 Previously, she was the “72” half of the 72-27 blog, which she and Kimberly B. George coauthored from July 30, 2008 through November 20, 2011.
 An article about the blog was featured in the June 2010 issue of Sojourners magazine.

 Letha is an author, editor, and writing consultant who lives in Norfolk, Virginia.
-Since 1994 she has been the editor of Christian Feminism Today (previously titled, EEWC Update) and is the content provider for the EEWC-Christian Feminism Today website, including writing the “links of the day” and “Web Explorations for Christian Feminism. “
+Since 1994 she has been the editor of Christian Feminism Today (previously titled, EEWC Update) and was the content manager for the Christian Feminism Today website through 2013.
+She still writes and edits website content.

 She has authored or coauthored nine books, including All We’re Meant to Be (in 1974, with Nancy Hardesty), which many scholars consider to have played a major part in the launching and spread of biblical feminism.
 Letha’s earliest writings on gender equality are accessible on her Letha’s Calling blog, beginning with “Woman’s Place: Silence or Service, published by Eternity magazine in 1966.